-One sees advertisements for purchasing animal medicine over the internet for “up to 40% off veterinarian prices.”
-We can’t always be the cheapest because we cannot buy the volume of product these companies buy.
-But we are competitive and we know our product comes directly from the parent company.
+One sees advertisements for purchasing animal medicine over the internet for “up to 40% off veterinarian prices”.
+We can’t always be the cheapest because we cannot buy the volume of products these companies buy.
+But we are competitive, and we know our product comes directly from the parent company.
 We partner with the manufacturer to offer the best rebates and discounts we can.
-Currently we are offering a $12 rebate with purchase of twelve months of Heartgard Plus of the same size and 2 free doses of Frontline Plus with the purchase of 6 doses of the same size.
 Please feel free to call the hospital for pricing before making your internet purchase.
-We value you as a client and would like to be able to supply all your pet's veterinary needs.
+We value you as a client and would like to be able to supply all your pet’s veterinary needs.

 Due to the ever increasing incidence of tick-borne diseases in Minnesota and especially in the Twin Cities, our doctors have decided it is in the best interest of our patients to monitor for potential tick related problems.Learn More

 Lyme disease, anaplasmosis, and ehrlichiosis are known as tick-borne diseases because they are transmitted when ticks bite and feed.
 Dogs that are exposed to Lyme disease, may or may not show clinical signs of illness.Learn More

 Cats are true carnivores.
 They need the nutrients of animal tissues.
 Their digestive systems are not equipped to process carbohydrates as efficiently as dogs and people.
 This can lead to obesity and other problems.Learn More